-Advising prior to registration each quarter is mandatory for some students including new students and students on academic probation.
+Advising prior to registration each quarter is mandatory for some students including new students, students with fewer than 30 earned credits, and students on academic probation.

-Although advisors are available to assist with educational planning, it is the student's responsibility to be informed about their degree or program requirements and college policies.
+Although advisors are available to assist with education, it is the student's responsibility to be informed about their degree or program requirements and college policies.